 For more information on our enhanced provision for Hearing Impairment, please contact our Specialist Teacher of the Deaf, Mr Lee Fullwood, by sending an email to: firstname.lastname@example.org.

-Please find our SEND Policy below.
+Please find our SEND Policy and report below.